shiftkey/brendanforster.com/content/notes/fixing-invalid-git-paths-on-windows.md

 The file will have its original line endings in your working directory.
 ```

-I'm not worried about the line ending warning here, and I can confirm this later
+I'm not worried about the line ending warning here, and I can confirm this is
-on.
+accurate once we've completed these steps.

 Now we can commit these files to the new path: